-Conduct formal solicitation, negotiation, and administration of grants and contracts, by government and non-government sponsors, including complex, non-routine proposals and awards.
+Conduct formal solicitation, negotiation, and administration of grants and contracts, by government and non-government sponsors, including complex, non-routine proposals and awards for sponsored projects.

-Advise and assist department administrators, principal investigators, and staff; interpret and explain grant provisions and terms.
+Advise and assist department administrators, principal investigators, and staff; interpret and explain agreement provisions and terms.

 Resolve problems arising in the course of the project; consult with department administrators, principal investigators, staff, and sponsors.